Mann–Whitney U test: Common language effect size

 One method of reporting the effect size for the Mann–Whitney U test is with f, the common language effect size.
 As a sample statistic, the common language effect size is computed by forming all possible pairs between the two groups, then finding the proportion of pairs that support a direction (say, that items from group 1 are larger than items from group 2).
 To illustrate, in a study with a sample of ten hares and ten tortoises, the total number of ordered pairs is ten times ten or 100 pairs of hares and tortoises.
 Suppose the results show that the hare ran faster than the tortoise in 90 of the 100 sample pairs; in that case, the sample common language effect size is 90%.
-This sample value is an unbiased estimator of the population value, so the sample suggests that the best estimate of the common language effect size in the population is 90%.

 The relationship between f and the Mann–Whitney U (specifically $U_1$) is as follows:

 This is the same as the area under the curve (AUC) for the ROC curve.